mqopen/avr-dht22-node/README.md

 Network enabled device for data exchange using MQTT protocol.
 This device periodically reads data from [DHT22](http://www.aosong.com/en/products/details.asp?id=117) sensor and publish them to network over MQTT protocol.
+This is part of my IoT project.
+You can read more about it on my [blog](http://buben19.blogspot.com/).

 ### Wiring